-The bank failures of the Great Depression led to the creation of deposit insurance and regulators like the U.S. Federal Deposit Insurance Corporation with powers to take over a failing banks and liquidate them in an orderly way.
+The bank failures of the Great Depression led to the creation of deposit insurance and regulators like the U.S. Federal Deposit Insurance Corporation with powers to take over failing banks and liquidate them in an orderly way.
 That worked for decades.
 Then in 2007 and 2008, a series of deeply indebted investment banks not protected by the FDIC faced the equivalent of bank runs as creditors or shareholders started to doubt their solvency.
 When one, Lehman Brothers, was allowed to go under, regulators learned that the biggest firms were so interconnected that only massive bailouts kept dozens more around the world from failing.
 Responding to the crisis, regulators hastily extended the safety net till it eventually covered more than half of the financial sector.
-The 2010 Dodd-Frank Act expanded the powers of the FDIC to dismantle troubled financial companies that weren’t banks, like insurers and potentially some mutual funds, who were would be asked to beef up their capital reserves and draw up “living wills,” plans for their own demise.
+The 2010 Dodd-Frank Act expanded the powers of the FDIC to dismantle troubled financial companies that weren’t banks, like insurers and potentially some mutual funds, which would be asked to beef up their capital reserves and draw up “living wills,” plans for their own demise.
 One of the first non-banks to get that designation was American International Group, Inc., the giant insurer whose failure drew one of the largest bailouts in 2008.
 It’s an honor most candidates would rather do without, and in January 2014 MetLife became the first insurer to sue to remove the label.

 The Reference Shelf

 - The Financial Stability Board’s annual list of Global Systemically Important Banks

 - The IMF study and the financial industry’s response.

 - A study from the Federal Reserve Bank of New York that concluded that big banks can borrow more cheaply, and one from the Clearing House, a banking industry trade association, that argues that the subsidy has faded with new regulations.
 And one from the U.S. General Accounting Office that found support for both positions.